 5 Things You Need from Your Weather Service

 For obvious reasons, stormwater regulations have a lot to do with precipitation in its various forms.
 In our experience, it’s also where people struggle the most with their compliance efforts.
-There are a variety of methods and tools out there to gather and sort your weather data, so in this article, I will present a list of attributes that we have found makes a good system for collecting and utilizing weather data.
+There are a variety of methods and tools out there to gather and sort your weather data, so in this article, I will present a list of attributes that we have found that makes a good system for collecting and utilizing weather data.

 One of the most common problems we see with weather methods and systems is imprecise data.
 Now, what I mean by that is they get weather information that does not pertain to their site, but may be from a weather station 10, 20, or even 50 miles away.
 Sometimes that may be fine because you get approximately the same amount of rainfall in a larger storm, but for localized events, you could find yourself with a lot of data that does not apply to your site.
 Find a service or method that gets you weather information for your project or facility.
-NOAA’s weather radar is a perfect example of a precise weather service.
+NOAA’s weather radar is a perfect example of precise weather service.

 Another common problem is weather services or stations that have frequent outages or manual methods prone to failure.
-Whatever you’re using, you need to be able to rely on to give you accurate data you need without frequent gaps in coverage.
+Whatever you’re using, you need to be able to rely on to give you the accurate data you need without frequent gaps in coverage.
 Now, few systems are perfect and outages do happen, even with the best, but some services have been proven more reliable than others.
 NOAA is again a good source of information that has proven more reliable than many other services, many of which use NOAA’s data anyways.